FlorianBx/portfolioV3/src/posts/2025-06-20-model-context-protocol-game-changer-client-side-rendering.md

 date: 2025-06-20
 ---

-# Model Context Protocol (MCP): A Game-Changer for Client-Side Rendering

 Let’s geek out for a second: the **Model Context Protocol (MCP)** is shaking up how we do client-side rendering.
 If you care about accessibility, SEO, performance, or just want to build cooler stuff, MCP is a breath of fresh air for modern frameworks.

 ---